 - Lapa including kitchen, with a deck and inside braai.

 - Cutlery, crockery, pots and pans provided

 - Gas fridge

 - Bring own braai, charcoal and firelighters, wood is provided for donkey and boma.

-- Please provide own pillow and sleeping bag.
+- Please provide own pillow and sleeping bag and toilet paper.